Human skin color: Melanin and genes

 Melanin is produced by cells called melanocytes in a process called melanogenesis.
 Melanin is made within small membrane–bound packages called melanosomes.
 As they become full of melanin, they move into the slender arms of melanocytes, from where they are transferred to the keratinocytes.
 Under normal conditions, melanosomes cover the upper part of the keratinocytes and protect them from genetic damage.
 One melanocyte supplies melanin to thirty-six keratinocytes according to signals from the keratinocytes.
-They also regulate melanin production and replication of melanocytes.
+These keratinocytes regulate melanin production and replication of melanocytes.
 People have different skin colors mainly because their melanocytes produce different amount and kinds of melanin.

 The genetic mechanism behind human skin color is mainly regulated by the enzyme tyrosinase, which creates the color of the skin, eyes, and hair shades.
 Differences in skin color are also attributed to differences in size and distribution of melanosomes in the skin.
 Melanocytes produce two types of melanin.
 The most common form of biological melanin is eumelanin, a brown-black polymer of dihydroxyindole carboxylic acids, and their reduced forms.
 Most are derived from the amino acid tyrosine.
 Eumelanin is found in hair, areola, and skin, and the hair colors gray, black, blond, and brown.
 In humans, it is more abundant in people with dark skin.
 Pheomelanin, a pink to red hue is found in particularly large quantities in red hair, the lips, nipples, glans of the penis, and vagina.

 Both the amount and type of melanin produced is controlled by a number of genes that operate under incomplete dominance.
 One copy of each of the various genes is inherited from each parent.
 Each gene can come in several alleles, resulting in the great variety of human skin tones.
 Melanin controls the amount of ultraviolet (UV) radiation from the sun that penetrates the skin by absorption.
 While UV radiation can assist in the production of vitamin D, excessive exposure to UV can damage health.

 Evolution of skin color

-Loss of body hair in Hominini species is assumed to be related to the emergence of bipedalism some 5 to 7 million years ago.
-Bipedal hominin body hair may have disappeared gradually to allow better heat dissipation through sweating.